 The manufacturing process for the Company's proprietary BreatheWay packaging products is comprised of polymer manufacturing, membrane manufacturing and label package conversion.
 A third party toll manufacturer currently makes virtually all of the polymers for the BreatheWay packaging system.
-Select outside contractors currently manufacture the breathable membranes, and Landec has transitioned virtually all of the label package conversion to Apio's Guadalupe facility to meet the increasing product demand and to provide additional developmental capabilities.
+Select outside contractors currently manufacture the breathable membranes, and Apio performs the label package conversion in its various processing facilities.

-Apio processes virtually all of its fresh-cut, value-added non-green bean products in its processing facility located in Guadalupe, California.
+Apio processes a large majority of its fresh-cut, value-added non-green bean products in its processing facility located in Guadalupe, California.
 Cooling of produce is done through third parties and Apio Cooling LP, a separate consolidated subsidiary in which Apio has a 60% ownership interest and is the general partner.

-Apio processes its fresh-cut, value-added green bean products, acquired with the acquisition of GreenLine in April 2012, in four processing plants located in Guadalupe, California; Bowling Green, Ohio; Hanover, Pennsylvania; and Vero Beach, Florida.
+Apio processes its fresh-cut, value-added green bean products in four processing plants located in Guadalupe, California; Bowling Green, Ohio; Hanover, Pennsylvania; and Vero Beach, Florida.